Geography of bilinearized Legendrian contact homology: Introduction

 The strength of this result will be illustrated in Section~\ref{sec:fundclass} by revisiting an important example of Legendrian knot featuring only a partial study of its augmentations~\cite{MS}.
 In this paper we complete the study of this Legendrian knot with a full description of its DGA homotopy classes of augmentations.

 Our second result describes the geography of the Laurent polynomials that can be obtained as a Poincar\'e polynomial for bilinearized Legendrian contact homology.
-We say that a Laurent polynomial with integral coefficients is bLCH-admissible if it is the sum of a polynomial of degree at most $n-1$ with integral coefficients and constant term equal to $1$, and of a Laurent polynomial with integral coefficients such that its value at $-1$ is even when $n$ is odd and vanishes when $n$ is even.
+We will introduce in Definition~\ref{def:bLCHadm} the explicit notion of bLCH-admissible Laurent polynomial, and prove that only these polynomials can be obtained as the Poincar\'e polynomial of bilinearized Legendrian contact homology.